↑

 4. Then add the ground paste, fry till raw smell leaves and it becomes browned and nicely roasted.
 At this stage add the cooked soya bean and mix well.

-5. Simmer for 2-3 mins until the curry blends well with the soyabean.
+5. Simmer for 2-3 minutes until the curry blends well with the soya bean.
 Switch off.

 • Adding sambar powder is purely optional.

-• When the soya gets cooked, the skin of the soya slightly comes out in some soya beans.
-Dont worry abt that but if you feel uncomfortabe just discard the skin alone before adding it to the curry.
+• When the soya gets cooked, the skin of the soya slightly comes out it is ok.

-• You get soya bean in most of the super markets like Nilgiris and Spencers daily.
+• You get soya bean in most of the super markets.

 • Though we get fresh ones only during seasons you can make use of the dried ones.